Wireless Carriers Launch Narrow Rollout of Isis Mobile Wallet

 T-Mobile device customers can use Isis on a Samsung Galaxy S III, Samsung Galaxy S II Samsung Galaxy S Relay 4G and the HTC Amaze 4G.

-"The launch of the Isis Mobile Wallet in Austin and Salt Lake City represents a milestone for both Isis and the -commerce industry," said Ryan Hughes, chief marketing officer for Isis.
+"The launch of the Isis Mobile Wallet in Austin and Salt Lake City represents a milestone for both Isis and the -commerce industry," said Ryan Hughes, chief officer for Isis.
 "With as many as 20 'Isis Ready' handsets headed to market by year-end, we are experiencing an unprecedented level of support for NFC and consumer choice."

 Since none of those devices, however, have the market penetration of Apple's top-selling iPhone, which is not equipped for the NFC technology Isis uses, it may still be awhile before you see Isis at your corner drug store or local subway station.

-"The mobile payment segment is very small right now but it could become a sizable business in three to five years if security issue perceptions are dealt with," said Kirk Parsons, a mobile devices analyst at J.D.
+"The mobile payment segment is very small right now but it could become a sizable business in three to five years if issue perceptions are dealt with," said Kirk Parsons, a mobile devices analyst at J.D.
 Power and Associates.

 "Once the distribution channels are well established and more folks own devices that can accept mobile payments, then this service has potential."